magdasokolovic/scrambled-eggs/src/content/README.md

 7. Created 6 folders which are inside src folder.
 8. Pulled and pushed changed to my repository.
 9. Added first svg image to images/icons folder.
+10. Moved the rest of svg images to icons folder using * sign.
+11. Moved CSS, images, JavaScript, font files to separated solders.
+Added and commited changes.